AFCEA International and its chapters and corporate partners offer a variety of scholarships.

 LEARN MORE

-Scholarships will be awarded to full-time women or minority students enrolled in at least their second semester and at least two semester-equivalent courses, currently pursuing a graduate degree at any accredited academic institution in the United States and living in the United States in an eligible major that supports the mission of AFCEA Educational Foundation.
+Scholarships will be awarded to full-time students enrolled in at least their second semester and at least two semester-equivalent courses, currently pursuing a graduate degree at any accredited academic institution in the United States and living in the United States in an eligible major that supports the mission of AFCEA Educational Foundation.
 Sponsored by Booz Allen Hamilton.

 LEARN MORE